whatwg/cookiestore/explainer.md

 });
 ```

-Calls to `subscribeToChanges()` are cumulative, so that independently maintained
-modules or libraries can set up their own subscriptions.
-As expected, a service
-worker's subscriptions are persisted for the worker's lifetime.

 Subscriptions can use the same options as `cookieStore.get` /
 `cookieStore.getAll`.
 The complexity of fine-grained subscriptions is justified
 by the cost of dispatching an irrelevant cookie change event to a service